OfficeDev/O365-EDU-Tools/LTI Scripts/M365 Object Discovery/readme.md

 4) Choose + Add permission button in the header toolbar
 5) From the Request API permissions pane on the right, click the Microsoft Graph tile at the top
 6) Select Application permissions.
 Search for and select the following permissions:

         Group.Read.All
+        Member.Read.Hidden
         Sites.Read.All
         Files.Read.All
+        Team.ReadBasic.All
+        User.Read.All

-7) After selecting the permissions, click the Add permission button
+8) After selecting the permissions, click the Add permission button
-8) Choose the “Grant admin consent for …”  in the header toolbar, and click Yes in the confirmation popup
+9) Choose the “Grant admin consent for …”  in the header toolbar, and click Yes in the confirmation popup

 **Creating a secret for the app to use to authenticate and obtain priviledeges:**
 1) From the left side menu of the app registration, choose Certificates & secrets